Toby-exe/AfroFighter/README.md

 ***Approach***

 The `Opponent` will be facing the `Player` at all times.
-If the distance between the `Player` and the `Opponent` is greater than 50px, the `Opponent` Moves forward towards the player using the appropriate movement input.
+If the distance between the `Player` and the `Opponent` is greater than or equal to 16px, the `Opponent` Moves forward towards the player using the appropriate movement input.

 ***Combo***